This was the third event in the Wilton Park Youth Dialogues: powering the future.

 So how can we ensure that our expectations of universities are realistic?
 How can higher education be expected to maximise the chance that students get jobs and, once employed, use their influence to drive development?
 How can limited resources best be used for this purpose?
 What are the attributes which employers are looking for and do these differ between private and public employers?
 How should universities balance employment needs with other responsibilities?
 What support do they need from government and the business community?

-With a focus on employment to drive development and in the context of SDG 8, this dialogue will bring together Commonwealth university leaders, government and non-governmental organisations, students and youth organisations, entrepreneurs, business leaders and civil society representatives.
-This dialogue will feed into a special session of the 20th Conference of Commonwealth Education Ministers to take place in February 2018.
+With a focus on employment to drive development and in the context of SDG 8, this dialogue brought together Commonwealth university leaders, government and non-governmental organisations, students and youth organisations, entrepreneurs, business leaders and civil society representatives.